Jill Duggar’s Husband, Derick Dillard, To Address Health Issues On ‘Counting On’

 A photo posted by Jill Dillard (@jillmdillard) on

-It’s unclear whether Derick Dillard’s current health problem could be related to his jaw surgery or if it’s something that could keep him from returning to the mission field in El Salvador.
+It’s unclear whether Derick Dillard’s current health problem could be related to his jaw surgery or if it’s something that will possibly keep him from returning to the mission field in El Salvador.
 If he and Jill Duggar do go back, it probably won’t be until sometime after she gives birth to their second child.

 And speaking of Baby Dillard No. 2, Jill recently revealed that she’s experiencing her own issues with retching and feeling ill.
-Judging from one of her Instagram posts, she’s trying to treat her all-day morning sickness with salt and vinegar potato chips.
-Unfortunately for Derick Dillard, noshing on salty junk food before he goes out for a run probably isn’t the cure for his pesky puking problem.
+According to one of her Instagram posts, the pregnant Counting On star is trying to treat her all-day morning sickness with salt and vinegar potato chips.
+Unfortunately for Derick Dillard, chowing down on salty junk food before he goes out for a run probably isn’t the cure for his pesky puking problem.

-[Featured Image the Dillard Family/Facebook]
+[Featured Image by Dillard Family/Facebook]